top of page

 Cost varies

-Costs for other services such as oral biopsies, histopathology, light cured bonded sealants, closed root planing, minor grooming services (only offered at the time of a dental procedure), and additional charges for medically complex cases (brachycephalic breeds, heart disease, kidney disease, liver disease, etc.) can be discussed on the day of your dental procedure appointment.
-This price list is not an all-inclusive list of all services offered.
-If you have questions, please do not hesitate to reach out!
+Costs for services such as oral biopsies, histopathology, light-cured bonded sealants, closed root planing, minor grooming (offered only during a dental procedure), and extra charges for medically complex cases (e.g., brachycephalic breeds, heart, kidney, or liver disease) are determined on the day of your dental procedure.

 Mountains